 Many groups are focusing state and local attention the effect of Citizens United decision.
-Those most focused on the issue are Free Speech for People, Money Out Voters In, Democracy21.org, the Campaign Legal Center and Public Citizen are also active.
+Those most focused on the issue are Free Speech for People, Move to Amend and Money Out Voters In, Democracy21.org, the Campaign Legal Center and Public Citizen are also active.
 In the short run, their focus would appear to be on activating the apparatus for constitutional amendment as a means of public education.